oobabooga/text-generation-webui/README.md

 4) Once the installation ends, browse to `http://localhost:7860/?__theme=dark`.
 5) Have fun!

 To restart the web UI in the future, just run the `start_` script again.
 This script creates an `installer_files` folder where it sets up the project's requirements.
-In case you need to reinstall the requirements, just delete that folder and start the web UI again.
+In case you need to reinstall the requirements, you can simply delete that folder and start the web UI again.

 The script accepts command-line flags.
 Alternatively, you can edit the `CMD_FLAGS.txt` file with a text editor and add your flags there.